WorkBright Logo

 If you've ever had to log into E-Verify manually, download a further action notice, email it to an employee, track their response, and then log back in to refer the case — all while managing dozens of other open cases — you already know the problem this article is about.

 For companies exploring automated I-9 verification, the frustration usually isn't with the process itself.
-I-9 and E-Verify compliance isn't complicated in a vacuum.
-The standard path is simple: an employee submits a Social Security card and a driver's license, they're work-authorized, and everyone moves on.
-The challenge is everything else — and for high-volume employers in manufacturing, retail, food service, and similar industries, "everything else" happens constantly.
+The standard path is quite straightforward: an employee submits a Social Security card and a driver's license, they're work-authorized, and everyone moves on.
+The challenge is everything else — and for high-volume employers in manufacturing, retail, food service, and similar industries, "everything else" happens daily.

 Why your HRIS wasn't built for this